ssuyanna/ChiWell/README.md

 pinned: false
 ---

-# ChiWell - Ba Duan Jin and Herb Identification App
+# ChiWell

-This is a web application that combines Ba Duan Jin posture correction and herb identification functions.
+This is a TCM health hub that combines Ba Duan Jin posture correction, herbal medicine identification and acupoint query functions.
+Here you will get personalized TCM health exercise suggestions and analysis.